microsoft/FrameworkDetector/docs/Frameworks/WinUI3.md

 It is not possible to definitively determine the use of WinUI3 by an app by detecting the presence or absence of the aforementioned module file(s) within the app's binaries.

+The presense of the WinAppSDK as a package dependency may indicate usage of WinUI3, but it is not definitive as WinAppSDK can be used without WinUI3.

 ## Resources

 - [WinUI3 Docs](https://learn.microsoft.com/windows/apps/winui/winui3)